Last Updated: 25 May, 2023

 At a minimum, all applicants must have a high school diploma from an accredited U.S. high school, obtain a GED, or pass a State High School Proficiency Examination.
-Applicants whose highest level of education is an associate's degree, bachelor's degree, or master's degree will meet the education requirements of most departments.
-Some law enforcement agencies require candidates to have earned some college credits or a four-year degree, while others offer incentive pay programs for officers who pursue a bachelor's degree program or higher.
+Some law enforcement agencies require candidates to have earned some college credits or a four-year degree, while others offer incentive pay programs for officers who pursue a bachelor’s degree program or higher.

 No Felony Convictions